Nico-FR/TADkit_dev2/README.md

 <img src="man/figures/README-unnamed-chunk-33-1.png" width="100%" />

-We can now take them into account in 2 different ways.
+We can now take the overlapping genes into account in 2 different ways:
 The first one is to take the real position of the TSS (i.e at the end of the first TAD in our example):

 ``` r
 domainHist(domain.gr = tad_1_10kb.gr, annot.gr = genes.gr,